-When unexpectedly faced with the sting of infertility, would be parents experience an in acknowledged trauma that leaves them feeling not only frustrated and angry, but sad, frightened, confused, guilty, overwhelmed, and out of control. -Unsung Lallabies
+When unexpectedly faced with the sting of infertility, would-be parents experience an in acknowledged trauma that leaves them feeling not only fustrated and angry, but sad, frightened, confused, guilty, overwhelmed, and out of control.

 You are not alone in this process.
 According to the American Society for Reproductive Medicine, infertility affects 10-15% of couples.
 This makes it one of the most common conditions for people between the ages 20-45 years of age.

 There are so many decisions that a couple has to make during their infertility journey.
 It can heartbreaking.
 EMBRACE Therapy is dedicated to support families using ART, which is a gift and a burden to help them manage the emotional impact of this experience.
 Understanding why this hurts so bad will allow healing of your sorrows, disappointment to maintain some emotional stability.
 Families who use ART are at risk for perinatal mood affective disorders – antepartum and postpartum depression, anxiety, OCD, psychosis and rage.